JadhavAbhijith/appoint-manage/README.md

 - Add appointments with title, date, and time
 - View a list of all appointments
 - Delete appointments
-- Frontend only – no backend/API
-- Clean, responsive UI

 ## 💻 Tech Stack